 Sound level readings were taken at 28 different locations along the LPP Project alignment alternatives.
 Ambient sound levels in the LPP Project corridor vary depending upon location.
 The ambient noise is higher along roadways, streams, or in developed or windy areas.
 In undeveloped areas away from roads and out of the wind, ambient levels were considerably lower.
-Wind was a major factor in the sound measurements and most of the peak sound levels were observed during wind gusts or windy periods, although sites along roadways experienced peak sound levels based on traffic noise (MWH 2009).
-Sound level measurements were collected from an existing natural gas generator system to provide additional information to support the manufacturer noise rating information.
+Wind was a major factor in the sound measurements and most of the peak sound levels were observed during wind gusts or windy periods, although sites along roadways experienced peak sound levels based on traffic noise.